thebentobot/bento-web/README.md

 ### Dependencies

 - An external API with routes that provides the data as shown in the interfaces.
-Documentation on workarounds when contributing etc. will be added soon™️
+Documentation on workarounds when contributing etc. will be added very soon™️

 ### Installing Bento web